By Ashley Watson

-The combination of A, D, and K may prove to be an essential tool in supporting bone health during menopause, after an organ transplant, and many other critical periods of a patient’s health history.
+The combination of A, D, and K may prove to be an essential tool in supporting bone health during development, after menstruating, and in many other critical periods of a patient’s health history.*

 The Synergistic Effect of Vitamins A, D, and K

 Vitamin A is a fat-soluble vitamin with multiple functions in the body, including normal development, growth and maintenance of the skeleton throughout life.* Vitamin A supports the number and activity of osteoclast cells, which break down bone tissue, an ongoing process of skeletal maintenance called bone remodeling.*